What is Electrode in Chemistry?

 Electrochemical cells are the device that generate electrical energy from the chemical reaction of the cell or use electrical energy to perform the chemical reaction.
 The electrochemical cell is mainly of two types,

 What is primary cell?

-A primary cell is a device where electrode like cathode and anode is fixed and the cell reaction cannot be reversed.
+A primary cell is a device where an electrode like cathode and anode is fixed and the cell reaction cannot be reversed.
 When the cell is charged, the anode becomes positive and the cathode becomes positive, and when discharged its works like a primary cell where the anode is negative and the cathode is the positive electrode.

 What is secondary cell?

-A secondary cell-like rechargeable battery is a chemical cell where chemical reactions are reversible.
-The lithium-ion batteries are examples of secondary rechargeable chemical cells.
+A secondary cell like rechargeable battery is a chemical cell where chemical reactions are reversible.
+The lithium ion batteries are examples of secondary rechargeable chemical cells.

 Uses of electrodes

-- Different types of electrodes like gold, platinum, copper, silver are used to define electrical conductivity during electrolysis.
+- Different types of electrodes like gold, platinum, copper, and silver are used to define electrical conductivity during electrolysis.